LTVA1/STM32CrapSynth/README.md

 # Folders

 `board` - KiCAD project of the board that mounts on top of custom teacher's board like Arduino shield.
 `pc_program` - small CLI program using serial library to send data to the MCU.
+There also lies `.fur` tracker module of the soundtrack (but remember that emulation is finished and it sounds off at times compared to real hardware)
 `STM32CrapSynthFirmware` - MCU firmware written only with CMSIS register defs and simple functions.
 Zero HAL, LL, SPL libraries usage.

 # Other programs